PLNU is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

 We will continue to test the site to ensure content is accessible to all visitors.
 We will continue to work to improve the accessibility standards of our website, and to adapt to new accessibility standards as they evolve.

 - Alternative text detail for images (currently in progress for older images)

 - Use of proper HTML markup and structure

 For third-party web-based tools PLNU uses, we endeavor to select products that are WCAG 2.0-compliant.
 We periodically review our third-party tools and seek to replace them with better alternatives as they become available.
 We are working to ensure we do not introduce accessibility errors into those systems by the way we enter information and to correct errors as they are identified.

 We are currently working to fix the following issues (as of July 2016):

 New content is now added to the site using appropriate structural markup.
 We are reviewing older content and actively working to make it compliant.

-We are working to provide captions and transcript options for older videos on our websites.
+- We are working to provide captions and transcript options for older videos on our website.